Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Estimation

 \subsection{Estimating $\tau_0$}

 We first propose to estimate $\tau_0$ as follows:

 where $\lVert \cdot \rVert_{F}$ is the Froebenius norm.
-This estimator is intuitive: it amounts to ``counting'' in each network the number of differing edges between periods and then taking the maximum.
+This estimator is intuitive: it amounts to ``counting'' the number of different edges between periods in each network and then taking the maximum.
 It turns out that, under iid sampling and the bound in \ref{ass.upperbound.tau0}, $\hat{\tau} \overset{a.s.}{\to} \tau_0$.

 \begin{lemma} Suppose $\{G^{T_0}_c, G^{T_1}_c, X_c\}_{c=1}^C$ is a random sample (iid across $c$).
 Under Assumptions \ref{ass.matching}, \ref{ass.shocks}, and \ref{ass.upperbound.tau0}, $\hat{\tau} \overset{a.s.}{\to} \tau_0$. \begin{proof} See \Cref{tau_proof}. \end{proof} \end{lemma}